 If you don’t have a steamer basket, see below for more ideas on how to steam broccoli in an Instant Pot without a steamer basket.

-1. Cut the broccoli into florets.
+1. Prepare the broccoli.
 Rinse the broccoli, and cut it onto florets.

 Instant Pot steamed broccoli without steamer basket